On this page

 - community paediatrician

 The ‘Let’s Get Chatting’ campaign in Devon provides key messages to parents about speech, language and communication for their children.
 The resources available include advice about when to be concerned about your child’s development and who to talk to.
-You can also find lots of helpful advice and resources on the Children and Family Health Devon Facebook page for pre-school age children and Facebook page for school age children.

 The I CAN website also allows you to check the progress of your child’s speech and language development based on typical developmental milestones for children up to age 11.
-I CAN also provide a downloadable booklet about typical development up to age 18.

 Please note that these resources are intended to be used as guides only and any concerns you have should be shared with one of the professionals listed above.